tbudd/run_analysis/run_analysis_codebook.md

 \<sensor\> either Acc for accelerometer or Gyro for gyroscope

-\<specific measure\> (optional, either Jerk or MAg or both or none) Jerk is the derivative of acceleration with respect to time.
+\<specific measure\> (optional, either Jerk or Mag or both or none) Jerk is the derivative of acceleration with respect to time.
 Mag is the magnitude of the X,Y,Z vectors for the measure

-\<function\> either mean() or std() for the mean value or standard deviation respectively
+\<function\> either mean() or std() for the mean value or standard deviation respectively.
+Only columns ending in mean() and std() were included in the result, because the assignment requested means and standard deviations of the measurements.
+MeanFreq() is defined in the frequency_infot.txt file as "the Weighted average of the frequency components to obtain a mean frequency," which is not exactly the same as mean.

 \<axis\> X,Y,Z depending on the direction of the force vector.
 Specific functions ending in Mag do not have an X,Y, or Z suffix, because the magnitude is a scalar.

 ##Sources
 This codebook was created using the "Codebook Template" from the "Data Science Specialization" website, ["Getting and Cleaning Data" page](http://datasciencespecialization.github.io/getclean/)

-##Annex
-If you used any code in the codebook that had the echo=FALSE attribute post this here (make sure you set the results parameter to 'hide' as you do not want the results to show again)